GLI-F4 grenade: Design

 The GLI-F4's tear gas consists of 10 g of CS gas.
 Meanwhile, the explosive charge consists of 26 g of TNT and 4 g of hexocire (a mixture of RDX and wax).
 It could be thrown and used effectively for at max 200 meters.

 Usage

-GLI-F4 grenades are classified as "weapons of war" (armes de guerre) in the French Internal Security Code.

 The usage of GLI-F4 has caused cases of mutilation, especially in demonstration events.
 Three thousand grenades of this type, some of which expired, were used on the Notre-Dame-des-Landes Zone to Defend in April 2018.